Contents

 Introduction

-I have been running IPFS from a terminal window using ipfs daemon.
+I have been running IPFS from a terminal window by manually typing the following commandipfs daemon.
 Now, I am setting up a systemd service to manage this automatically.

 Steps to run IPFS daemon as a systemd service on Linux Mint 21.x: